mahdicanfixit/mahdicanfixit/README.md

 - Google Cybersecurity Professional
 - CS50P Introduction to Programming with Python

+## Knowledge
+- Completed the full Network+ learning objectives (not certified).
+- Completed the full Security+ curriculum and labs (not certified).

 ## Currently Learning
 - Cloud fundamentals
 - Infrastructure automation